 - Do the modules work nicely together, for example letting you preview items for onscreen tests in the candidate player during authoring, or immediately seeing the final print layout during the review process?

 Finally, consider how you might want to use your content in the future.
 If you choose to re-use high stakes items in practice tests, does the solution let you do so?
 Is this possible even if the first usage was for a paper-based test, and the second time round the test will be online?
-Content is the crown jewels of an exam board and needs to be held in a way that lets you get the most out of it.
+Content is the crown jewel of an assessment provider and needs to be held in a way that lets you get the most out of it.

 5. Can you keep the authoring process tightly secured?

 One of the benefits of moving to online authoring is that it reduces security risks associated with handling printouts.
 But phasing in new technology requires that you address new cyber security risks, with key questions being:

 - Is the software hosted securely?
 You need reassurance that the supplier conforms to international cyber security standards with regular penetration testing and secure data backups to protect your content.

 - How tightly can you control system access?
 Insist on two-factor authentication (where users enter a code sent separately after login) and the option to restrict access based on IP address and country.